Marinus-Bakara/File-Integrity-Monitoring-with-Wazuh/README.md

 ### 1. Description

 This home lab project focuses on implementing File Integrity Monitoring (FIM) using Wazuh, an open-source security monitoring solution.
 The FIM will be implemented for Windows 11.
-FIM is crucial for maintaining the security and integrity of files on systems by detecting unauthorized changes, which could indicate potential security breaches or system tampering
+FIM is crucial for maintaining the security and integrity of files on systems by detecting unauthorized changes, which could indicate potential security breaches or system tampering.

+##  **Why File Integrity Monitoring**
+- Unauthorized file modifications
+- Malware activity
+- Insider threats
+- Policy violations

+It is commonly used in compliance standards such as PCI-DSS and ISO 27001.

 ### 2. Objectives